 Accounts must be settled on the day pf your consultation.
 Payments are accepted by credit and debit cards (Mastercard or Visa) or by direct bank transfer (if receipt is provided before the appointment).
 We do not accept American Express or Diners Club cards.
 Personal cheques are not accepted.

 Cash payments are discouraged in accordance with COVID guidelines.

-For telehealth consultations prepayment is taken over the phone by credit card before the consultation commences.
+For telehealth consultations prepayment is required before the consultation commences.

 The practice does not charge a fee for consultations and procedures to eligible DVA cardholders.
 However, in some circumstances a fee may be charged for consumable items.

 If a third party (Workers’ compensation, Medicolegal and Defence) is responsible for payment of the account the practice must be advised prior to confirming the appointment, with appropriate documentation submitted prior to confirmation of the appointment.